Belyash/jquery-switcher/README.md

 - status - default 0
 - leftLabel - default ON
 - rightLabel - default OFF
-- onTurnOn - callback, when status change to 1
+- onTurnOn - callback, call when status change to 1
-- onTurnOff - callback, when status change to 0
+- onTurnOff - callback, call when status change to 0

 ###Default Call
 ```javascript